 How Much Compensation Can I Claim for a Nursery or School Accident?

+By Stephen Hudson.
+Last Updated 30th March 2022.
 Nobody wants to think about their child being injured at nursery.
 We send our offspring to nursery to be taken care of, and if the child had an accident at nursery, then it is not fulfilling its vital function of keeping the child safe.
-It might be an older child who has an accident if your young child suffered a broken arm at school compensation might be available.
-Indeed, with a child injured at school compensation is almost always claimable if the accident can be proven to be the fault of the school or nursery management.
+If your child is injured, then you may be able to start a school/nursery accident claim if negligence by such a party is what led your child to suffer harm.

 In this guide, we are going to take a detailed look at what to do if your child has suffered an accident and injury whilst at nursery.
-We will explain what needs to be done prior to making a compensation claim.
+We will explain what should be done following accidents in a childcare setting and before any compensation claim is started.
 We will also walk you through the process of starting a claim.
 We will also present some typical amounts that have historically been paid to parents as damages for an accident that their child suffered at nursery.

 Select a Section:

 - A guide to compensation nursery or school compensation claims.

 - What can I claim if there has been an accident at my child’s nursery or school?